 Modernization work is also proceeding.
 Construction on the new Kellogg Middle School and the modernization Madison High School begins this summer.
 Lincoln High School has completed its schematic design plan and at Benson Polytechnic, the master plan was approved and a decision has been made for Multiple Pathway to Graduation programs to remain at a modernized Benson.

-Construction at Grant High School continues with much of the exterior work on the new Grant complete.
+Construction at Grant High School continues and will re-open at the start of the 2019-20 school year.
 Grant is the last project from the 2012 Bond.
-It re-opens at the start of the 2019-20 school year.

 Based on the latest project budget projections from the modernization/rebuild projects the program is now $89 to $125 million dollars below the amount needed to deliver these projects as envisioned in the initial master planning phase.
 The Office of School Modernization is working with the School Board for opportunities and options to rectify the situation.
 PPS remains committed to deliver robust high school and middle school projects and to maintain the trust of voters in our community.

 A Benson Polytechnic Schematic Design Open House is on June 6th, 5:30pm – 8:00pm, in the Benson Band Room 125